xuwei-k/sbt-ghpages/README.md

 sbt-ghpages provides the following optional setting keys for use in your `build.sbt` file:

-- `GhPages.repository` - Location of the sandbox repository to be used to check out the gh-pages branch.
+- `ghpagesRepository` - Location of the sandbox repository to be used to check out the gh-pages branch.
-- `GhPages.noJekyll` - If set to true will cause a .nojekyll file to be generated, to prevent GitHub from running Jekyll on pushed sites.
+- `ghpagesNoJekyll` - If set to true will cause a .nojekyll file to be generated, to prevent GitHub from running Jekyll on pushed sites.
-- `GhPages.branch` - Name of the branch in which to store static files.
+- `ghpagesBranch` - Name of the branch in which to store static files.
 Defaults to gh-pages.

 ## Initializing the gh-pages branch ##